 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

-What Are the Best Online Bachelor’s in Geography Programs?
+The Best Online Bachelor’s in Geography Degree Programs

 One of the largest colleges in the country, the University of Florida serves more than 55,000 students in Gainesville and online.
 The school’s distance–learning branch includes a bachelor of arts in geography, which prepares graduates for careers in urban planning, environmental science, business geography, and geography education.